devopsguytm/image-promotion/README.md

 [Skopeo](https://www.redhat.com/en/blog/skopeo-10-released) is a tool for moving container images between different types of container storages.
 It allows you to copy container images between container registries like docker.io, quay.io, and your internal container registry or different types of storage on your local system.

 [Tekton Pipelines]( https://developer.ibm.com/videos/what-is-tekton/) is an open source framework used for creating cloud-native continuous integration and continuous delivery (CI/CD) pipelines that run on Kubernetes.
 Tekton Pipelines was built specifically for container environments, supports the software lifecycle, and uses a serverless approach.

+For this tutorial we will use [Strapi](https://strapi.io/) (Open source Node.js Headless CMS), which we will build, deploy and promote in `staging` and `production` environments.
+Strapi will be connected to an PostgreSQL database, which we will provision in OpenShift.

 In this tutorial, you will become familiar with Tekton CI/CD pipelines and Image promotion on Red Hat OpenShift 4.3 using Tekton Pipelines.